 Dr. G. (George) Lavidas

-George Lavidas and WAVREP receive funding from the European Union’s Horizon 2020 research and innovation programme under the Marie Skłodowska-Curie grant agreement No 787344.
+George Lavidas has received multiple awards: his project WAVREP received funding from the European Union’s Horizon 2020 research and innovation programme under the Marie Skłodowska-Curie grant agreement No 787344.

 He was granted a 4-year (PhD) scholarship from the Engineering and Physical Sciences Research Council (EPSRC).
 In 2018 he received the "Promising Researcher" travel grant to Saga University in Japan.
 Throughout 2018-2020 George was awarded the Outstanding Contribution in Reviewing by Renewable Energy.

 Throughout his career George has been awarded several projects which include academic, industrial and consultancy projects, most notably:

 In 2020 George is part of the EC funded project Verification through Accelerated testing Leading to Improved wave energy Designs (VALID, Project ID: 101006927), awarded by HORIZON 2020.
 The aim of the project is to de-risk wave energy converters design in terms of components reliability and survivability by developing an integrated and open platform for the testing of critical components and subsystems.

 In 2018 George Lavidas was awarded the Marie Skłodowska-Curie Fellowship for his research project WAVREP (WAVe Resource for Electrical Production, Project ID: 787344), focus of the project was to accelerate the wave energy outreach and technological considerations for Wave Energy Converters (WECs).
 Since 2015 he has concluded several consultancy projects in the fields of marine energies, offshore wind, resource assessment (solar-wind-wave), feasibility analysis, engineering design, and economic evaluations for commercial projects.

 More detail information on his research can be found in: